liux120/ECE202_WASM/README.md

 * Week 4-5: Get familiar with WASM and make it run on IoT devices
 * Week 5-6: Install and test WASM runtime enviroments.
 * Week 6-8: Compile and basic functions using WASM.
-* Week 8-10: Test .wasm files on various WASM runtimes.
+* Week 8-9: Test .wasm files on various WASM runtimes.
+* Week 9-10: Interface the system calls with WASI-SDK using wasmtime.

 ## Member Contribution
 * Ximeng: